Winipedia/pyrig/README.md

 ## What is pyrig?

 pyrig is an opinionated Python project toolkit that eliminates setup time and enforces best practices.
 Run one command to get a complete, production-ready project structure with CI/CD, testing, documentation, and more.

-Pyrig configures everything a serious new project needs out of the box, so that you can focus on writing code and start immediately developing your application, project or library.
+**Philosophy**: pyrig provides **minimal best practices fully working defaults for everything a project needs**.
+Every configuration, workflow, and tool is pre-configured and working from day one, so you can focus on writing code and start immediately developing your application, project or library.

 ### Key Features